adityam/linux-blog/content/post/tale-of-two-eink-notebooks.md

 and occasionally, Pilot Metropolitan).

-To reduce the amount of time I state at a screen, I purchased a [Oynx Boox Max3][Max 3] tablet almost an year ago, primarily to read academic PDFs.
+To reduce the amount of time I state at a screen, I purchased a [Oynx Boox Max3][Max 3] tablet almost a year ago, primarily to read academic PDFs.
 The 13.3" screen of Max3 is perfect for reading dense IEEE formatted two-column PDFs.
 Max3 is an Android device and many Android apps work reasonably well on it.
-So, I ended up using it for internet browsing, reading emails and slack messages, [delivering zoom lectures][zoom], and even watching Youtube videos!
+So, I ended up using it for internet browsing, reading emails and Slack messages, [delivering zoom lectures][zoom], and even watching Youtube videos!
 Clearly, J.K.
 Rowling had Max3 in mind when she described the newspapers with moving pictures in Harry Potter.